 For September my work was displayed at Symposium Coffee located at 22461 SW Pine St, Sherwood, OR 97140 (503) 625-2137.
 I also was able to participate in Sherwood's Art Walk from 5-8PM on Thur, Sept 6.

 August 2018 @ Intent Coffee, Gresham OR

-My work will be hanging during the month of August at 3030 NE Hogan Dr Ste C, Gresham, OR 97030.
-An artist reception is scheduled to take place on Sunday, August 19th from 1-3PM immediately following the Walk with Refugees & Immigrants starting at Gateway Discovery Park at 11AM.
+Intent Coffee at 3030 NE Hogan Dr Ste C in Gresham hosted my art during the month of August.
+We had an artist reception on Sunday, August 19th from 1-3PM immediately following the Walk with Refugees & Immigrants.
 (Facebook event link)

 June 2018 in Beaverton, OR @ Murray's Coffee Bar